 By recording social histories and building legacies using photographs and words, her work encourages curiosity and a deeper connection to daily environment.

-Lyndal’s work has been exhibited in solo exhibitions at the State Library of New South Wales, the Australian Centre for Photography, and as part of the Elizabeth Street Gallery (2014), the Sydney Life Photographic Competition (2011, 2012), the National Portrait Prize (2017), the Bowness Prize at the Monash Gallery of Art (2015) and Tweed Regional Gallery for the Olive Cotton Award for Portraiture (2015)and was the recipient of the 2015 Pool Grant.
+Lyndal’s work has been exhibited in solo exhibitions at the State Library of New South Wales, the Australian Centre for Photography, and as part of the Elizabeth Street Gallery (2014), the Australian Life Photographic Competition (2011, 2012, 2021), the National Portrait Prize (2017, 2018), the Bowness Prize at the Monash Gallery of Art (2015) and Tweed Regional Gallery for the Olive Cotton Award for Portraiture (2015, 2021), the Perth Centre for Photography (2021), NERAM (2021) and the Centre for Contemporary Photography (2019) and was the recipient of the 2015 Pool Grant.
 Her works are held in the collection of the State Library of New South Wales.

 Currently based in Sydney, Australia.
 Available for commission, specialising in documentary, narrative-based, long form, editorial, portraiture, day in the life and behind the scenes photography.